yokoffing/filterlists/README.md

 ## Optimized Lists

+:warning: These lists sacrifice comprehensiveness for speed and efficiency, so expect occasional gaps in coverage over the regular versions.
+Just something to keep in mind if you run into less blocking than anticipated; it's worth remembering for when you're trying to debug a site.

 uBO can handle 300k+ filters, but you might not need that many rules to block unwanted content effectively.
 You can use some alternative lists that have fewer rules than the built-in ones if you want to save CPU and memory on your device.

 [AdGuard](https://github.com/AdguardTeam) provides filters that are [optimized](https://github.com/AdguardTeam/FiltersRegistry#filters-optimization) by removing rules that are rarely used.
 These lists are designed to be lighter and faster but still maintain high standards for content blocking.
 The optimization process relies on the [statistics](https://adguard.com/kb/general/ad-filtering/tracking-filter-statistics) of how often AdGuard users apply different rules, which they opt-in to share.

-:warning: By the very nature of these filterlists, they may not block 100% of what their original format blocks.
-This is obvious, but it's worth remembering for when you're trying to debug lack of coverage.

 *The rule counts shown below are when compared to their original list in uBO.*